Antoine de Sartine: Lieutenant General of Police of Paris

 Among other measures, he subjected the night watchmen to military discipline; he put an end to the abuse of the claque in theatres; he banned gatherings of horn blowers in pubs.
 In order to suppress underground gambling dives in the city, he opened official gambling houses watched over by his agents and taxed by the Treasury.

-His services, in particular secret police, were the best informed in Europe and served as a model in other countries.
+His services, in particular the secret police, were the best informed in Europe and served as a model in other countries.
 All the governments of Europe, Catherine II of Russia, Maria Theresa of Austria, the Pope, consulted him on the best way to organize police services in their states.
 He had agents and spies everywhere in the city and abroad, including as far away as in America and in India.
 Such was his reputation that foreign governments often required his help in searching for fugitives.
 Once, a minister of Maria Theresa wrote to Sartine asking him to arrest a famous Austrian thief who was thought to be hiding in Paris.
 Sartine replied to the minister that the thief was actually in Vienna, and gave the minister the street address where the thief was hiding, as well as a description of the thief's disguise.

 Sartine personally analyzed an enormous correspondence and received his subordinates and commissioners of police anytime of day and night.
 He was the first to use repentant thieves and reprieved convicts as informants and agents.
 To courtiers who found this shocking, he used to say: "Pray tell me the name of honest people who would like to do such a job."
 Sartine was also a man of action, with great presence of mind.
 On one occasion, having to quell a riot on the Place Maubert, he met the crowd at the head of a company of musketeers and had an officer respectfully remove his hat and tell the crowd: "Gentlemen, we come here in the name of the King, but our orders are to shoot at the scoundrels only.
 I therefore pray the honest people to leave the square."
 The crowd disbanded without a gunshot.